-- The 2016/17 budget is the first of the four year Medium Term Financial Strategy 2016/17 to 2019/20. - The overall financial strategy seeks to deliver the Commissioner's Police and Crime Plan, support 'Proud to Protect', the mission, vision and values of Northumbria Police and meet the requirements of the Strategic Policing Requirement. - 12 It sets out the service developments, response to changes in crime and demand and how it will work in partnership with other agencies to maximise effectiveness. - Underpinning the 2016/17 budget and MTFS is the comprehensive workforce strategy that includes recruitment, training and development of officers and police staff whilst continuing to manage necessary change through the prudent use of reserves.
+- The 2016/17 budget is part of the four year Medium Term Financial Strategy. - The overall financial strategy seeks to deliver the Commissioner's Police and Crime Plan, support 'Proud to Protect', the mission, vision and values of Northumbria Police and meet the requirements of the Strategic Policing Requirement. - It sets out the service developments, response to changes in crime and demand and how it will work in partnership with other agencies to maximise effectiveness.

+Underpinning the 2016/17 budget and MTFS is the comprehensive workforce strategy that includes recruitment, training and development of officers and police staff whilst continuing to manage necessary change through the prudent use of reserves.